8 March 2018

-Kew scientists Heather Lindon, Maria Vorontsova, Lauren Gardiner and Abigail Brady used the International Plant Names Index’s author database to analyse the specific contributions made by women to the science of naming and describing plants over the past 250 years.
+Kew scientists Heather Lindon, Bat Vorontsova, Lauren Gardiner and Abigail Brady used the International Plant Names Index’s author database to analyse the specific contributions made by women to the science of naming and describing plants over the past 250 years.

 This work has allowed us to recognise the first women who have shaped our knowledge today.